radralph/cheatsheet/sh.md

-man - open a manual of a command echo - prints an argument tail - reads the last x lines of a file
+man - open a manual of a command echo - prints an argument tail - reads the last x lines of a file less - a way to navigate through a file, allows you to move backward to the file grep - search function
+  -i - remove case sensitivity
+  -r - search recursively
+  -w - search only whole words
+  -c - print number of times found
+  -n - prints line found on with phrase
+  -v - prints invert match
+sed - a stream editor that performs text transformation history - command prints out na incremented command line history
 ```

 ### Get top rows of file